Module 6

 Fill each field as if you were leaving instructions for a colleague who will use AI tomorrow.

-0/5 checksThis section shows what the page can detect in your answer so far.
-These checks support reflection; they do not verify correctness, policy compliance, or role authorization.
+0/5 usable checksThis section shows what the page can detect in your answer so far.
+At least 3 checks are needed before the review opens.
+You may manually mark one missed check when your answer is defensible.
+This still does not verify correctness, policy compliance, or role authorization.

 0/5 checked by you